 - Battlefield 2042 vs. Call of Duty Vanguard — which shooter will win?

 - Call of Duty Vanguard: 3 reasons to be excited and 2 to be worried

 Call of Duty Vanguard is going to have a tough battle on its hands this year.
-With both Battlefield 2042 and Halo Infinite set to launch this fall, Vanguard will need to be a strong entry in the series in order for the franchise to continue its streak of online shooter dominance.
+With both Battlefield 2042 and Halo Infinite set to launch in the weeks after its debut, Vanguard will need to be a strong entry in the series in order for the franchise to continue its streak of online shooter dominance.
 But with three distinct modes already confirmed, plus Warzone integration, Vanguard is certainly looking like a compelling package.

 Call of Duty Vanguard release date